Easy Mini Turkey Meatballs with Tomato Sauce

 How long do turkey meatballs last in the fridge?

-In the refrigerator, these turkey meatballs with tomato sauce will last up to three days.
-Just make sure to store them in a tightly closed container.
-By the way, I always advise using glass containers instead of plastic to keep leftover food.
+These mini turkey meatballs with tomato sauce will stay fresh in the refrigerator for up to three days.
+Be sure to store them in a tightly sealed container.
+I always recommend using glass containers instead of plastic for storing leftovers.

 Healthy meatballs with turkey meat in tomato sauce.